Shuyu-XJTU/MRA/README.md

 ### Install Requirements

-we use 4 NVIDIA GeForce RTX 3090 GPUs (24G) for pretraining and 4 NVIDIA A100 GPUs (40G) for fine-tuning.
+We use 4 NVIDIA GeForce RTX 3090 GPUs (24G) for pretraining and 4 NVIDIA A100 GPUs (40G) for fine-tuning.

 Clone the repo:
 ```